 - Run the Crash Test Demonstration

 - Complete an orientation and exit interview

-The intern may have the opportunity to work with other education programs in the Museum, depending on availability.
+The intern may have the opportunity to work with other education programs in the Museum, such as Contraptions and Explore the Wild, depending on availability.

 This program is designed for college or graduate students, recent high school graduates or other individuals interested in informal science education programs.
 The internship position is unpaid and housing is not provided, but college credit may be earned depending on the requirements of the intern’s academic program.
-Interns are required to commit a minimum of 120 hours between May and August.
+Interns are required to commit a minimum of 120 hours, over the summer session.

-Applications for summer 2013 will be accepted until May 15 or until the positions are filled.
-Please submit your resume, transcripts, and a brief letter stating why you want to intern in The Lab to firstname.lastname@example.org
+Applications for summer 2014 will be accepted until May 1.
+Please submit your resume, transcripts, and a brief letter stating why you want to intern in The Lab to:

 of Life and Science